Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 Do you see how huge this is?

-Research and understand your user’s needs
+Research and understand the needs of blind people

 You open yourself up and gain an understanding of the needs of blind people.

-This is important when you're designing for accessibility and crucial if you're looking to create a disability-inclusive business culture.
-So, get to know blind people, ask them about their preferences, and listen to their perspectives.
+This is important when you're designing for accessibility, and crucial if you're looking to create a disability-inclusive business culture.

 1. Use Braille description (tactile labels) for visual signs like the toilet door symbol, and warning signs like the fire alarm.

-2. Provide audio assistance to navigate the toilet room.
+2. Provide audio assistance to navigate rooms.

 4. Use appropriate lighting.